 If a contribution of any type is accepted for publication, the technical editors (copyeditors) will work with the author(s) to bring the appearance of the article to the high standard used by the journal.
 Cooperation of the authors is essential for timely publication within the journal schedule.
 Copyeditors have the right to edit the submitted LaTeX source to make sure the appearance is according to the guidelines, but substantial changes to appearance will be consulted with the authors.

-The copyright and the ownership of the contributions (long articles, short articles, book reviews, short book notices, special articles, etc.) remains with the authors, except that certain distribution and other rights are transferred to the publishers (see the copyright release agreement that the corresponding author has to sign in the name of all authors).
+The copyright and the ownership of the contributions (long articles, short articles, book reviews, short book notices, special articles, etc.) remains with the authors, except that certain distribution and other rights are transferred to the publishers and the published articles are available under Creative Commons License (CC BY-NC-ND).
+See the copyright release agreement (odt, doc) that the corresponding author has to sign in the name of all authors.

 If you want to subscribe to PBML and receive the print edition, please contact us at email@example.com.